 As we age, the likelihood of developing a pinched nerve in the spine increases.
-This is because the components of the spinal anatomy degenerate as a natural result of everyday wear and tear, starting as early as the second decade of life.
-By the time we reach middle age, intervertebral discs have begun to lose their water content and elasticity, while the cartilage between vertebral joints has begun to deteriorate.
+This is because the components of the spine degenerate as a natural result of everyday wear, starting as early as the second decade of life.
+By the time we reach middle age, discs have begun to lose their water content and elasticity, while the cartilage between vertebral joints has begun to deteriorate.

 Men in their 40s and women in their 50s are most likely to get a pinched nerve.
 This is because of two factors related to the typical pattern of spinal degeneration.
-First, by middle age, everyday wear and tear on the spine has taken its toll on the discs, which have begun to lose water content and elasticity.
-Second, the facet joints – the points where vertebrae meet and move – have begun to break down through long years of use.
+First, by middle age, everyday wear on the spine has taken its toll on the discs, which have begun to lose water content and elasticity.
+Second, the facet joints, the points where vertebrae meet and move, have begun to break down through long years of use.

-How to Combat the Symptoms of a Pinched Nerve
+How to combat the symptoms of a pinched nerve